OfficeDev/office-js-docs-pr.zh-cn/docs/develop/create-sso-office-add-ins-aspnet.md

     ```javascript
     case 13009:
         if (triedWithoutForceConsent) {
-            showResult(['Please sign out of Office and sign in again with a work or school account, or Microsoft account.']);
+            showResult(['Please sign out of Office and sign in again with a work or school account, or Microsoft Account.']);
         } else {
             getDataWithToken({ forceConsent: false });
         }